-Second, on-time performance and speeds are up.
-Hopefully, the railroads will keep up their efficiency when business comes back.
-The last thing we want is that after spending billions and billions of dollars in stimulus funds, the railroads won't be ready.
+Meanwhile, on-time performance and speeds are up.
+Hopefully, railroads will keep up their efficiency when business fully comes back.
+That's where you come in.
 Railroads do the heavy lifting of the American economy and they must be in shape to quickly keep up with expanding commerce.

 Coal exports continue to be a brightening star.
 Exports to Asia are up fivefold over last year, with one of the biggest problems being port capacity on our end.
-Let's hope this export trend continues.
+Let's hope this positive trend continues.